TheOneTrueGuy/CASI/README.md

 This will launch the CASI application in a new tab in your web browser.

+### Features & Usage

+#### API Configuration
+You can configure your API keys in two ways:
+1.  **`.env` File**: Set them persistently as described in Step 2.
+2.  **UI Sidebar**: Expand the **"API Configuration"** section in the sidebar to enter or override keys temporarily for your current session.

+#### Using OpenRouter
+CASI supports **OpenRouter**, allowing access to a wide range of models.
+1. Select **"OpenRouter"** as the service for either the Generator or Critic.
+2. A text input field will appear for the **Model**.
+3. Enter the full OpenRouter model ID (e.g., `anthropic/claude-3-opus`, `meta-llama/llama-3-70b-instruct`, `google/gemini-pro-1.5`).

+#### Automatic Loop
+1. Set the **Mode** to "Automatic" for both agents.
+2. Set the **Max Rounds** in the sidebar.
+3. Run the Generator once to start the process.
+The system will then automatically alternate between Critic and Generator until the max rounds are reached.

 ### Step 4: Troubleshooting

 -   **`ModuleNotFoundError`**: Ensure your virtual environment is activated and you have run `pip install -r requirements.txt`.
 -   **API Errors**: Double-check that your `.env` file is correctly formatted, located in the project root, and contains valid API keys for the selected backend.
+Alternatively, check the keys entered in the sidebar.
 -   **`streamlit` command not found**: Verify that your virtual environment is active, as Streamlit was installed there.